huangyan211/HuangYan/index.md

 My vision is for people to have an equal opportunity to manage their own lives.

 ## Education Background
-- **09.2021 - 09.2022，M.Sc.
+- **09.2021 - 09.2022     M.Sc.
 World Economics, Faculty of International Relations, Belarusian State University, Minsk, Belarus**
-- **03.2019 - 03.2021，Postgraduate Diploma in Industrial Economics, Faculty of Finance and Economics, University of Chinese Academy of Social Sciences, Beijing, China**
+- **03.2019 - 03.2021     Postgraduate Diploma in Industrial Economics, Faculty of Finance and Economics, University of Chinese Academy of Social Sciences, Beijing, China**
-- **09.2004 - 06.2008，B.Sc.
+- **09.2004 - 06.2008     B.Sc.
 International Economics and Trade, Faculty of  Economics and Management, Wuhan University (Donghu College), Wuhan, China**

 ## Research Interests